raspberrypilearning/boat-race/en/step_4.md

 --- hints ---
 --- hint ---
-You need to add code inside your `forever` loop so that your code keeps checking if the boat has crashed. `If` the boat is `touching` the brown colour of the wood, you need to `switch to the hit costume`, `say Noooo! for 2 seconds`, and then `switch back to the normal costume`.
+You need to add code inside your `forever`{:class=”blockcontrol”} loop so that your code keeps checking if the boat has crashed. `If` the boat is `touching` the brown colour of the wood, you need to `switch to the hit costume`, `say Noooo! for 2 seconds`, and then `switch back to the normal costume`.
 Finally, you'll need to `point up` and `go to the start position`.
 --- /hint ---
 --- hint ---
 Here are the code blocks you'll need: